Jim Madden: Member for Ipswich West

 In October 2015, Liberal National member Ian Rickuss called some Labor MPs, including Madden, "drag queens".
 Madden responded that Rickuss was "out of touch" and that "jokes made at the expense of the LGBTI community are unacceptable now."

 In December 2015, Madden stepped down from Parliament's ethics committee after taking responsibility for a suspected leak.
 Ethics committee members were prohibited from revealing information about their deliberations.
 He thought his comments to a Queensland Times journalist were "innocuous" but admitted he "should not have spoken to him at all."
 He said this mistake was due to his inexperience as a "relatively new member of Parliament and the ethics committee."
 He received no further punishment for his role in the leak.

 In February 2016, Madden supported the proposed lockout laws since be believed they were proven effective elsewhere and would address alcohol-fuelled violence.

 In March 2017, Madden supported the Criminal Law Amendment Bill which removed "unwanted sexual advancements" as a partial defence for defendants accused of murder.
 He described the previous law as a "gay panic defence" which was "archaic".
 He said the message of the legislation was that discrimination was "not acceptable and that we value the LBGTI community".

 In October 2018, he voted in favour of a bill which made abortion available, on request, up to 22 weeks' gestation and introduced "safe access zones" of 150 metres around clinics.
 Madden supported an amendment lowering the gestation limit from 22 to 16 weeks.

+On 18 April 2023, he announced his intention to retire from politics at the 2024 election.
+He resigned early on 27 January 2024 to stand for election to the Ipswich City Council.